bitboardir/HK32/README.md

-1- download and install device pack for keil or iar
+1- install device pack for keil or iar

-2- download and compile sample project.
+2- compile example project and upload code to mcu with programmer tool : stlink v2 - jlink - power writer